Conditionals

 0:00

-If it rain, we stay home.
+If it suddenly rain heavily this afternoon, we will certainly stay safely at home.

 🐾